SAML-Toolkits/ruby-saml/README.md

 response.attributes[:username]
 ```

-The saml:AuthnContextClassRef of the AuthNRequest can be provided by settings.authn_context , possible values are described at [SAMLAuthnCxt].
-The comparison method can be set using the parameter settings.authn_context_comparison (the possible values are: 'exact', 'better', 'maximum' and 'minimum'), 'exact' is the default value.
+The saml:AuthnContextClassRef of the AuthNRequest can be provided by `settings.authn_context` , possible values are described at [SAMLAuthnCxt].
+The comparison method can be set using the parameter `settings.authn_context_comparison` (the possible values are: 'exact', 'better', 'maximum' and 'minimum'), 'exact' is the default value.
-If we want to add a saml:AuthnContextDeclRef, define a settings.authn_context_decl_ref
+If we want to add a saml:AuthnContextDeclRef, define a `settings.authn_context_decl_ref`.

 ## Service Provider Metadata